nikitavoloboev/data/docs/computer-science/parsing.md

 # Parsing

-[Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is neat. [participle](https://github.com/alecthomas/participle) is great go lib I use for parsing.
+[Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is neat. [participle](https://github.com/alecthomas/participle) is great go lib I use for parsing. [combine](https://github.com/Marwes/combine) is great too but for rust.

 [Intro to Parsing with Parsec in Haskell](https://github.com/JakeWheat/intro_to_parsing) is nice read.